sleung124/BIOF501A-Project/README.md

 # BIOF501A-Project

 ## Current way to run pipeline:
-- `nextflow run workflow.nf -profile docker`
+- `nextflow run main.nf -profile docker`

 ### To run Minimum Viable Product (MVP):
-- `nextflow run workflow.nf -profile docker,test`
+- `nextflow run main.nf -profile docker,test`

 ### NOTE
 - If you are using your own data, make sure this pipeline is in the root of data folder